revk/ESP32-Generic/README.md

 Software and hardware for generic ESP32 usage.
 Software based on ESP32-RevK library.

+The software is all sorts of mish mash of stuff, mainly to demo things.
+Can work with an e-paper display to show messages.
+Has simple input reporting and output with pulses and counts, etc. Can even work DEFCON lights mode, or debug dump serial data each way to a Daikin air-con controller.
+Basically it ends up with any little project that I don't think deserves its own project yet.

 # Hardware

 Various KiCad designs, with 3D printed case designs.